-In the spirit of cooperative alliances, Wild Welfare was very grateful for the help of Dr Claudia Igayara (president of AZAB), Claudio Maas (the previous president of AZAB), Katia Cassaro (from Beto Carrero World) and Margaret Whittaker from Creative Animal Behaviour Solutions who has helped on some of our previous projects.
+In the spirit of cooperative alliances, Wild Welfare was very grateful for the help of Dr Claudia Igayara (president of AZAB), Claudio Maas (the previous president of AZAB), Katia Cassaro (from Beto Carrero World) and Margaret Whittaker from Creative Animal Behaviour Solutions.
 We would also like to thank the directors and staff of the zoos we visited.

-Facilities within Brazil (and worldwide) often share common welfare challenges.
-Identifying these challenges act as our focus points for consideration and action that ensure that the animals within experience the best care possible.
-A lack of species-specific enclosure design and a lack of appropriate space was one of the common challenges that leads to poor well-being for animals.
-Identifying specific solutions through simple changes in management and design along with a re-evaluation of space usage within the enclosure and an appropriate enrichment programme can all help improve the immediate welfare of the animals under care.
-Other issues such as nutrition, documentation and management of confiscated pets were all highlighted and are also areas for improvement that are being addressed.
+Within facilities in Brazil, lack of species-specific enclosure design and a lack of appropriate space is one of the common challenges that leads to poor well-being for animals.
+Identifying specific solutions through simple changes in management and design along with a re-evaluation of space usage within enclosures and an appropriate enrichment programme, can all help improve the immediate welfare of the animals.
+The charity has seen other issues such as nutrition, documentation and management of confiscated pets as areas for improvement.

-Importantly, the attitude of the staff we encountered showed passion for their animals and an eagerness to learn.
+What was evident across the facilities we visited was the attitude of staff, who showed passion for their animals and an eagerness to learn.
 As well as that, there was never an incidence of an animal being shut out of an area and forced to be seen by the public.
 Every single animal had a choice to retreat to its house and that is of the utmost importance when it comes to animal welfare.